phobos/phobos/README.md

     create  phobos_boot.rb
 ```

-`phobos.yml` is an example of the configuration file and `phobos_boot.rb` is the place to load your code.
+`phobos.yml` is the configuration file and `phobos_boot.rb` is the place to load your code.

 ### Consumers (listeners and handlers)